mmolosay/StringAnnotations/README.md

 Well, no more :)

-**String Annotations** is a library that absorbed all best from old good familiar solutions, and enhanced it with great customization, extendability and convenience of use.
+**StringAnnotations** is a library that absorbed all best from old good familiar solutions, and enhanced it with great customization, extendability and convenience of use.

 Reasons to use
 =======